sf-wdi-19-20/modules/w7_d2_1_active_record/README.md

 16. Select the first 25 posts starting at the 500th post.

 17. Sort the posts by the number of comments each post has.
 HINT: `group`

+### Validations
+1. Open an existing project and add a validation to an attribute in a model.
+HINT: consult [last night's reading](http://ajbraus.gitbooks.io/wdi-homework/content/active-record.html)